 The online application system is open in mid to late September each year.
 A complete application for admission includes:

-*Applicants are encouraged to upload transcripts, GRE and TOEFL score reports within the application process.
+*Applicants are required to upload transcripts (official or unofficial) within the application process.
+GRE and TOEFL (or IELTS) scores should be entered on the application.
 Official transcripts and score reports are required only if and when applicants matriculate as students.

 The Graduate School of Biomedical Sciences recognizes the power of a diverse student body and encourages applications from individuals with varied experiences, perspectives and backgrounds.